dtudk/pythonsupport-page/docs/index.rst

 .. card:: :fas:`book-open`  Documentation
    :class-card: sd-color-primary

-   Here you can find important information about Python, the terminal, conda, pip, IDEs (like Visual Studio), environments, and more!
+   Here you can find important information about Python, the terminal, conda, pip, IDEs (like Visual Studio Code), environments, and more!

    .. button-link:: courses/index
       :color: secondary